DapoAdeola/Adventure-Works-SQL-practice-Questions/README.md

 ## Questions and the solutions
 ### 1. Retrieve from product tables all colours except blanks,Red, silver/black and white with unit price between £75 and £750.
 Rename the column standard cost price.
 Sort price in ascending order.
-SELECT Color, StandardCost AS StandardCost_Price
-FROM Production.Product
-WHERE  Color != 'Red' AND Color!='Silver/Black' AND Color!='White' AND Color IS NOT NULL AND StandardCost BETWEEN 75 AND 750 ORDER BY StandardCost

-Color	StandardCost_Price
-Black	77.9176
-Black	92.8071
-Black	96.7964
-Black	104.7951
-Black	108.7844
-Black	110.2829
-Black	113.8816
-Black	122.2709